Mexico: Music and dance

-Pedro Infante was one of the best ranchera singers.
+Pedro Infante was a popular ranchera singer.

 Mexico has a long tradition of music from the prehispanic era to the present.
 Much of the music from the colonial era was composed for religious purposes.

 Although the traditions of European opera and especially Italian opera had initially dominated the Mexican music conservatories and strongly influenced native opera composers (in both style and subject matter), elements of Mexican nationalism had already appeared by the latter part of the 19th century with operas such as Aniceto Ortega del Villar's 1871 Guatimotzin, a romanticized account of the defense of Mexico by its last Aztec ruler, Cuauhtémoc.
 The most well-known Mexican composer of the twentieth century is Carlos Chávez (1899–1978), who composed six symphonies with indigenous themes, and rejuvenated Mexican music, founding the Orquesta Sinfónica Nacional.

 Traditional Mexican music includes mariachi, banda, norteño, ranchera, and corridos.
 Corridos were particularly popular during the Mexican Revolution (1910–20) and in the present era include narcocorridos.
 The embrace of rock and roll by young Mexicans in the 1960s and 1970s brought Mexico into the transnational, counterculture movement of the era.
 In Mexico, the native rock culture merged into the larger countercultural and political movement of the late 1960s, culminating in the 1968 protests and redirected into counterculture rebellion, La Onda (the wave).

 On an everyday basis most Mexicans listen to contemporary music such as pop, rock, and others in both English and Spanish.
 Folk dance of Mexico along with its music is both deeply regional and traditional.
 Founded in 1952, the Ballet Folklórico de México performs music and dance of the prehispanic period through the Mexican Revolution in regional attire in the Palacio de Bellas Artes.

 Some example of international success from Mexico Los Lobos, Maná, and Carlos Santana where is it in Rock and Roll Hall of Fame.